oumsamon/Project2-React/README.md

  ## Getting Started/Installation Instructions:
-Only breweries in the USA are being render on screen.
+Only breweries in the USA are being render on screen currently.

 To search by State, please use the drop down menu.